 For those unable to enter Paradise itself, its neighbour has enough diversity of landscape, people and culture to make one forget about eternal salvation: mountains, jungles, ruined cities, vast man-made lakes, statues as impressive as anywhere in the world, fertile uplands where tea estates reach for as far as the eye can see: elephants, leopards, birds, turtles, coral and darting tropical fish.
 And then there are the Beaches…

 Sri Lanka – the pearl of the Indian Ocean is a beautiful tropical island covering an area of 65,610 square kilometres (25,000 square miles), situated southeast of the Indian subcontinent and 880 kilo metres to the north of the Equator.

 The island’s eighteen million strong population provides Sri Lanka with an intoxicating mix of cultures and diverse ethnic groups.
 Most of which have been practicing their unique traditions and beliefs for a millennium or more.
 Whilst Sri Lanka is progressive and forward looking in its outlook, it is at the same time deeply embodied with a sense of pride in its traditions and cultural heritage.

 The Lay Of The Land

-The Temple of the Tooth contains the most sacred relic of Buddhism and the most precious symbol of Sinhalese Pride.
+The Temple of the Tooth houses Buddhism’s most sacred relic and is a symbol of Sinhalese heritage.
 It is one of the most holly symbols of the Buddhist faith.
 Many Buddhists believe it to be the most precious thing in the world.
 Indeed, wars have been fought over it!